cksystemsteaching/selfie/README.md

 makes the CPU *decrement* register `sp` by 8.
 Making the CPU *increment* a register is of course also possible using positive immediate values.
 Copying, incrementing, and decrementing registers is often needed and done using `addi` but it could also be done by other instructions.
 Initialization, however, requires `addi` and register `zero` which is why `addi` is introduced in the initialization section.

-Here is the specification of the `addi` instruction taken from the official RISC-V ISA.
-The parameters `rd` and `rs1` (and later `rs2`) may denote any of the 32 general-purpose registers.
-The parameter `imm` denotes an immediate value:
+Here is the specification of the `addi` instruction taken from the official RISC-V ISA:

 `addi rd,rs1,imm`: `rd = rs1 + imm; pc = pc + 4` with `-2^11 <= imm < 2^11`

 Let us go through that line step by step.
 First of all, the string "addi" is actually a *mnemonic* (the first "m" is not pronounced) which obviously helps us recognize which instruction we are dealing with.
 It corresponds to the opcode in the binary encoding of the instruction.
 Next to the `addi` mnemonic are the parameters of the instruction.
-The first two parameters, `rd` and `rs1`, are placeholders for any of the 32 general-purpose registers of the CPU such as `zero`, `sp`, `gp`, and `t0` in the above examples.
+As mentioned before, the first two parameters, `rd` and `rs1`, are placeholders for any of the 32 general-purpose registers of the CPU such as `zero`, `sp`, `gp`, and `t0` in the above examples.
 The third parameter `imm` is obviously the immediate value.

 Most importantly, everything to the left of the colon is *syntax*, that is, just notation while everything to the right of the colon is *semantics*, that is, the actual meaning of the instruction.
 As we already saw in the above examples, the CPU performs the assignment `rd = rs1 + imm` with two registers `rd` and `rs1` and an immediate value `imm` between -2^11^ and 2^11^-1.
 After that, as indicated by the semicolon, the CPU increments the program counter `pc` by 4 (bytes) to prepare executing the next instruction at address `pc + 4` right after the current instruction which is at address `pc`.
 The `pc` is incremented by 4 (bytes) because it refers to byte-addressed memory and each instruction is encoded in 32 bits, that is, 4 bytes.